Revisiting the black hole mass of M87* using VLT/MUSE Adaptive Optics Integral Field Unit data I: Ionized gas kinematics: Discussion and Conclusions

 Many of the filaments seen in the inner 4\arcsec\ appear to cross the nucleus.
-We see all of the following three cases (a) those which follow the potential of the black hole, and thus likely truly enter the inner 5 pc; (b) those which enter the nucleus, but only in projection, as their bulk blueshifts are not changed as (projected) nuclear separation decreases; and (c) at least one mixed case where highly blueshifted filament participates in a velocity-offset cuasi-Keplerian rotation as it crosses the nucleus in projection.
-A potential explanation for this is gas in a high inclination orbit around the black hole which is swept up in the biconical outflow.
+We see all of the following three cases (a) those which follow the potential of the black hole, and thus likely truly enter the inner 5 pc; (b) those which enter the nucleus, but only in projection, as their bulk blueshifts are not changed as (projected) nuclear separation decreases; and (c) at least one mixed case where highly blueshifted filament participates in a systemic-velocity-offset quasi-Keplerian rotation as it crosses the nucleus in projection; for illustration we modeled this as Keplerian rotation in a plane with inclination = 60$\dg$.
+Two potential explanations are a gas filament with a large bulk velocity which approaches the nucleus at high inclination, or Keplerian rotating gas near the nucleus which is swept into the biconical outflow.

+With respect to the inner ionized gas disk: if the \gal\ jet is intrinsically two-sided, then the (brighter due to Doppler boosting) NW jet is oriented toward us.
+For the inner ($<$0.1\arcsec) accretion disk to be perpendicular to the jet axis, we expect that the SE half of the disk is the near side, and the NW the far side.
+If this is maintained, i.e. if the disk warp is 'slight', we expect the same for the arcsecond scale ionized gas disk.
+Indeed, dust lanes seen in the HST images of \citet{for94} led them to suggest that the SE side is the near side.

-The twisted isophotes seen in the inner arcsec of the ionized gas disk potentially resolves another long standing problem: the mismatch between the axes of the inner ionized gas disk and the prominent jet.
+The twisted isophotes seen in the inner arcsec of the ionized gas disk potentially resolve another long standing problem: the mismatch between the axes of the inner ionized gas disk and the prominent jet.
 This issue is extensively discussed in \citet{jet19}.
 Our velocity maps in Fig. \ref{fig:oimoms} provide clear evidence for twisted velocity isophotes in the inner arcsecond of the disk.
-The twist is clearest from PA $\sim$42\arcsec\ at 0\farcs3--0\farcs5\ to PA $\sim$90\arcsec\ at 0\farcs1--0\farcs2.
+The twist is clearest from PA $\sim$42$\dg$ at 0\farcs3--0\farcs5\ to PA $\sim$90$\dg$ at 0\farcs1--0\farcs2.
 Inside this radius, there is a suggestion of a further twist: the value of this innermost PA is most clearly constrained using the residual maps of our best fit model (bottom right panel of Fig. \ref{fig:oimoms}).
 Here, the residual over-subtraction is in PA $\sim$17\arcdeg, perpendicular to the jet axis.
 Since our innermost resolved region is about $\sim$5 pc, there is of course room for further twists down to the jet launching region around the black hole.
-For radii $\geq$0\farcs3, the redshifted side of the disk shows some indications for further twists in the velocity isophotes, though at 10s of arcsecond scales we again support a PA close to 40 degrees and inclination equal to the inner arcsec disk.
+For radii $\geq$0\farcs3, the redshifted side of the disk shows some indications for further twists in the velocity isophotes, though at 10s of arcsecond scales we again support a PA close to 40$\dg$ and inclination equal to the inner arcsec disk.